INFLECT-DGNN: Influencer Prediction with Dynamic Graph Neural Networks: Experimental setup

-Our analysis is based on data from three different cities, each represented by a separate network.
-The network characteristics are described in Figures \ref{network_city1}, \ref{network_city2}, and \ref{network_city3} for City 1, City 2, and City 3, respectively.
-The cities were chosen to provide a diverse reference of population size and income, representing a range from middle income to high income countries, with per capita Purchase Power Parity-adjusted Gross Domestic Products (PPP GDP) ranging from \$10,000 to \$35,000\footnote{Due to privacy and commercial secret reasons, we cannot disclose the names of the cities.}.
-The network sizes vary, with City 1 having the smallest network and City 3 having the largest.
-Over time, all three networks have grown in terms of both the number of nodes and edges.
-However, we should note that the proportion of influencers among the nodes is relatively low, ranging from approximately 1.5\% in the last month to around 5\% in the first month.
-As a result, the data is heavily imbalanced.
+Our analysis is based on data from three different cities, each represented by a separate network (network characteristics are provided in Appendix \ref{appen:networks}, Figure \ref{fig:networs_char}).
+The cities are diverse in terms of population size and income, representing both middle-income and high-income cities, with Purchase Power Parity-adjusted Gross Domestic Products (PPP GDP) per capita ranging from \$10,000 to \$35,000\footnote{For privacy reasons, we cannot disclose the names of the cities.}.
+The networks vary in size, with City 1 having the smallest network and City 3 having the largest.
+Over time, all three networks have grown in terms of both the number of nodes and the number of edges.
+However, the data is heavily imbalanced as the proportion of influencers among the nodes is relatively low, ranging from about 1.5\% in the last month to about 5\% in the first month.
+To address this issue, we use the synthetic node generation method of GraphSMOTE, which performs oversampling on top of the embedding space constructed by the feature extractor \citep{zhao2021graphsmote}.
+The original GraphSMOTE constructs an embedding space to encode the similarity between the nodes, and uses this space to generate new samples, while also generating edges to model the relationship information for these new samples \citep{zhao2021graphsmote}.
+We use a part of GraphSMOTE that interpolates the generated embeddings of the minority class to create new synthetic embeddings of that class.
+In particular, we oversample the final embeddings generated by the RNN model for the GNN-RNN model configurations or by the GNN encoder in static GNN configurations with an oversampling scale of 0.5, as scales below 0.8 typically lead to better GNN performance \citep{zhao2021graphsmote}.
+In particular, we have included a positive oversampling ratio as a hyperparameter specification, while also allowing for a non-oversampling strategy with a ratio of 0.